Clinical Training in Hospice and Palliative Medicine

 AAHPM will continue to keep you informed on this transition and be a resource for general information about fellowship training opportunities.
 You can learn more about hospice and palliative medicine fellowship training from ACGME and AOA.

-Hospice and palliative medicine has joined the National Resident Match Program (NRMP) Specialties Matching Service (SMS).
+Hospice and palliative medicine is participating in the National Resident Match Program (NRMP) Specialties Matching Service (SMS).
 The NRMP SMS is specific to ACGME-accredited fellowship programs.
-Hospice and palliative medicine will participate in the Match for the academic year starting July 1, 2016.
 Check out the ACGME-Accredited Hospice and Palliative Medicine Fellowship Program Applicants Frequently Asked Questions to learn more about the Match process.

 Fellowship programs in hospice and palliative medicine provide practitioners the opportunity to advance their knowledge of the field.
 Programs are available for allopathic and osteopathic professionals in internal medicine, family medicine, physical medicine and rehabilitation, and psychiatry and neurology.
 In addition, programs are available for allopathic professionals in anesthesiology, surgery, pediatrics, emergency medicine, radiology, and obstetrics and gynecology.
 Some programs include an additional track in research, geriatrics, or public health.